janymuong/senpais_log/backend/README.md

 ## Documenting the API

-> View [Senpai's Log API Documentation and API Reference in the root README.md](../README.md) for sample API endpoints behavior, including each URL, request parameters, and the response body.
+> View the [API Documentation and Reference](../README.md) in the root README.md for sample API endpoints behavior, including each URL, request parameters, and the response body.